 In March 2022 Natural England imposed constraints on the building of dwellings due to the nutrients in waterways and rivers.
-One of the most significantly affected areas is Norfolk where multiple Districts were unable to grant planning permission for new homes, leading to a backlog of approximately 16,000 new homes.
+One of the most significantly affected areas is Norfolk where multiple Districts have been unable to grant planning permission for new homes, leading to a backlog of approximately 16,000 new homes.

 A number of Norfolk Authorities agreed to the establishment of a Joint Venture, initially with Anglian Water, to provide a solution that would assist in unlocking the halt on development.
-Norfolk Environmental Credits was incorporated in January 2023 as a company limited by guarantee to provide a range of environmental credits, initially focussing on nutrient neutrality.
+Norfolk Environmental Credits was incorporated in January 2023 as a company limited by guarantee to provide a range of environmental credits, initially focusing on nutrient neutrality.

-Breckland, Broadland, North Norfolk, Norwich City and South Norfolk District Councils are members of the Joint Venture.
+Breckland, Broadland, North Norfolk, Norwich City and South Norfolk District Councils are Members of the Joint Venture.

 Governance arrangements for the new Joint Venture were developed with the advice and assistance of Birketts.
-The Directors of the Company are made up of officers from each Council, and the Board of Directors must meet a minimum of four times a year, although currently this is monthly as the company gets established.
-A Member Group consisting of a Shareholder Representative from each Council has also been established and meets as required to discharge matters reserved to the Members.
+Directors of the Company are Officers from each Council, and the Board of Directors must meet a minimum of four times a year, currently this is monthly as the company gets established.
+A Member Group consisting of a Shareholder Representative from each member Council of the Joint Venture has also been established and meets as required to discharge matters reserved to the Members.
 The Company started trading nutrient neutrality credits in February 2024.